usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 ## Introduction

-The CARMA Cloud Plugin is responsible for connecting V2X-Hub to [CARMA Cloud](https://github.com/usdot-fhwa-stol/carma-cloud), which is the STOL Cloud Cooperative Driving Automation (CAD) application supporting different use cases like work-zone.
+The CARMA Cloud Plugin is responsible for connecting V2X-Hub to [CARMA Cloud](https://github.com/usdot-fhwa-stol/carma-cloud), the STOL Cloud Cooperative Driving Automation (CDA) application supporting use cases such as work zones.

 ## Related Plugins